-"IP rights" is classically a key asset of product IT companies and considering this, it is crucial to ensure their transfer to the company.
+IP rights are a classic key asset of product IT companies.
+Considering this, it is crucial to ensure their transfer to the company.

-A common case observed during the due diligence is when the transfer of IP rights from developers to the company is not properly formalised.
-Indeed, the IP objects can be created either by the employees, or by an IT specialist under services agreements, or by the founders without any written agreements (which would still constitute a verbal services agreement).
+A common case observed during due diligence is when the transfer of IP rights from developers to the company is not properly formalised.
+Indeed, the IP objects can be created either by the employees, or by an IT specialist under a service agreement, or by the founders without any written agreements (which would still constitute a verbal service agreement).
 Despite the differences in the regulation for employees and contractors, the absence of the clear provision in the agreement on the transfer of IP rights creates a risk of challenging the company's title to IP by the author.